Find how your organization classifies in the Business Sustainability Typology

 The Business Sustainability Typology (Dyllick & Muff 2016) offers a practical approach to evaluate different levels of integration of sustainability in business.
-As such, it provides an answer to the difficult question of what business sustainability actually means and how to differentiate between beginning, intermediate and advanced levels in business practice.
+As such, it provides an answer to the difficult question of what business sustainability actually means.
+It further explains how to differentiate between beginning, intermediate and advanced levels in business practice.

-The framework classifies companies to different types based on their efforts to move from “business-as-usual” to “true business sustainability”, and thus provides a framework to engage in the transformation of business.
+The framework classifies companies to different types, based on their efforts to move from “business-as-usual” to “true business sustainability”.
+Thus it provides a framework to engage in the transformation of business.
 The typology for business sustainability is further explained in the following video.

 Business as usual: This paradigm is based on a purely economic view of the firm and the business processes.
-The underlying assumption is that typical economic concerns (e.g. access to cheap resources, efficient processes, striving for a strong market position) are pursued to produce economic value in the form of profit, market value or, more generally, shareholder value.
+The focus remains on typical economic concerns, e.g. access to cheap resources, efficient processes or striving for a strong market position.
+The underlying assumption is that such typical economic concerns are pursued to produce economic value.
+This could be in the form of profit, market value or, more generally, shareholder value.

-BST 1.0: In this first phase of sustainability the relevant concerns considered by business mostly shift from purely economic concerns to include social and environmental concerns related to sustainability issues faced by society.
-As the values created remain firmly attached to the generation of shareholder value, this is not more than a “refined shareholder value.
+BST 1.0: In this first phase of sustainability, the relevant concerns shift from purely economic concerns to include also social and environmental concerns.
+Yet, the values created remain firmly attached to the generation of shareholder value.
+Hence, this phase is not more than a “refined shareholder value”.

-BST 3.0: Int this third phase the organizational perspective shifts from an inside‐out perspective, with a focus on the business, to an outside‐in perspective, with a focus on society and the sustainability challenges it is facing.
-This shift results in the associated redefinition of strategies being driven by sustainability challenges thus reframing the business concerns and business models, as well as the associated redefinition in values created.
+BST 3.0: In the third phase, the organizational perspective shifts from an inside‐out perspective, with a focus on the business, to an outside‐in perspective, with a focus on society.
+This shift results in the associated redefinition of strategies, being driven by sustainability challenges.
+Thus, it re-frames business concerns and business models as well as the associated redefinition in values created.